-When the passive online test has been completed you will be notified to let you know if you have scored high enough to go through to the National Qualifiers (the practical competition rounds).
-You will be informed which National Qualifier you will need to attend and all of the relevant venue and hotel details.
+When the entry stage online test has been completed you will be notified to let you know if you have scored high enough to go through to the National Qualifiers (the practical competition rounds).
+You will be informed which National Qualifier you will need to attend.